-Nominations and Remunerations Committee Date of Formation Members of the Committee Number of meetings during 2019 Commit tee 30 May 2018 for a period of Ahmad Faisal Al-Qatami Chairman 4 three years Marzouq Jasim Al-Bahar Non-executive member Mohammad Issam Al-Bahar Non-executive member Amal Mohammad Al-Ashab Secretary Tasks and a ccomplishments of the Nomination s and Remunerations Committee 1. risk management strategies and p heir consistency with the size of th policies before they are approved b le Company's activities. y the Board of 2. policies and procedures y and effectiveness of the Company's internal control systems, including the strategies, on the good practices for the management and control of various risks, and verifying nose policies and strategies.
-3. Ensuring that adequate risk management resources and systems are available, reviewing the organization structure of risk management and submitting recommendations before it is approved by the Board of Directo ensuring that management personnel have a full understanding of the risks facing the Company and ensuri the independence of risk management personnel from the operational activities. rd of Directors, 4.
-4. Assisting the Board of Directors in identifying and evaluating the acceptable level of risk at evaluating the systems and mechanisms of identifying, measuring and monitoring the var that the Company may be exposed to.
-5. Examining and reviewing the Company's risk assessment reports and the procedures taken to limit or meet these risks within the risk ratios acceptable and approved by the Company against the expected benefits.
-6. 6.
-Reviewing the Audit Committee's remarks that may affect the Company's risk management.
-7. Review ring and prelimina ry approving the risk management policies and procedures.
-8. 8.
-Performing any other res the approved system of p ponsibilities entrusted to the Comn powers. nittee by the Board of Directors in ac cordance with
+Nominations and Remunerations Date of Formation Members of the Committee Number of meetings during 2019 Committee 30 May 2018 for a period of Ahmad Faisal Al-Qatami Chairman 4 three years Marzouq Jasim Al-Bahar Non-executive member Mohammad Issam Al-Bahar Non-executive member Amal Mohammad Al-Ashab Secretary

+Tasks and accomplishments of the Nominations and Remunerations Committee

+- Preparing and reviewing risk management strategies and policies before they are approved by the Board of Directors and ensuring their consistency with the size of the Company's activities. - 2.
+Reviewing the adequacy and effectiveness of the Company's internal control systems, including the strategies, policies and procedures on the good practices for the management and control of various risks, and verifying the implementation of those policies and strategies. - 3.
+Ensuring that adequate risk management resources and systems are available, reviewing the organizational structure of risk management and submitting recommendations before it is approved by the Board of Directors, ensuring that management personnel have a full understanding of the risks facing the Company and ensuring the independence of risk management personnel from the operational activities. - 4.
+Assisting the Board of Directors in identifying and evaluating the acceptable level of risk at the Company, and evaluating the systems and mechanisms of identifying, measuring and monitoring the various types of risks that the Company may be exposed to. - Examining and reviewing the Company's risk assessment reports and the procedures taken to limit or meet these risks within the risk ratios acceptable and approved by the Company against the expected benefits. - 6.
+Reviewing the Audit Committee's remarks that may affect the Company's risk management. - 7.
+Reviewing and preliminary approving the risk management policies and procedures. - 8.
+Performing any other responsibilities entrusted to the Committee by the Board of Directors in accordance with the approved system of powers.